Unibeautify/website/docs/integration-github.md

 ---
-id: ci
+id: integration-github
-title: "Unibeautify CI: Universal Coding Style Service"
+title: GitHub Integration
-sidebar_label: Unibeautify CI
+sidebar_label: GitHub
 ---

+> Coming soon!
+Please sign up below to get early access!

 If you want to beautify your code on every commit then look no further!
 Unibeautify CI integrates with [GitHub](https://github.com/) to provide automatic code formatting for each of your repositories with support for a wide variety of languages.